Privacy policy

 Registration number: HRB 248300

-Responsible for the content according to § 55 Abs.
+Responsible for content according to § 55 Abs.
 2 RStV:

 Leo Pach-Hanssenheimb

-We have written this data protection declaration (version 08.07.2020-311192649) in order to explain to you in accordance with the provisions of the General Data Protection Regulation (EU) 2016/679 what information we collect, how we use data and what decision-making options you have as a visitor to this website.
+We have drafted this privacy policy (version 08.07.2020-311192649) to comply with the requirements of Data protection basic regulation (EU) 2016/679 We will explain what information we collect, how we use data, and what options you as a visitor to this website have.

-Unfortunately, it is in the nature of things that these explanations sound very technical, but we have tried to describe the most important things as simply and clearly as possible when creating them.
+Unfortunately, it is inherent in the nature of things that these explanations sound very technical, but we have made every effort to describe the most important things as simply and clearly as possible in their creation.

-When you visit the Website, we automatically collect certain information about your device, including web browser information, IP address, time zone information and some of the cookies installed on your device.
-As you navigate the site, we also collect information about the individual web pages or products you view, the websites or search terms that brought you to the site, and information about how you interact with the site.
+When you visit the website, we automatically collect certain information about your device, including information about the web browser, IP address, time zone, and some of the cookies installed on your device.
+As you navigate the website, we also collect information about the individual web pages or products you view, the websites or search terms that led you to the website, and information about how you interact with the website.
 We refer to this automatically collected information as "Device Information".

-We collect device information using the following technologies:
+We capture device information using the following technologies:

-- "Cookies" are data files stored on a device or computer, often containing an anonymous unique identifier.
-More information about cookies and how to disable cookies can be found at http://www.allaboutcookies.org.
+- "Cookies" are data files that are stored on a device or computer and often contain an anonymous unique identifier.
+For more information on cookies and how to disable them, please visit http://www.allaboutcookies.org zu finden.

-- "Log files" log actions on the website and collect data such as IP address, browser type, internet service provider, referring/exit pages and date/time stamp.
+- "Log files" log actions on the website and capture data such as IP address, browser type, internet service provider, referring/exit pages, as well as date/time stamps.

-- "Web beacons", "tags" and "pixels" are electronic files used to collect information about how you navigate the website.
+- "Web Beacons", "Tags", and "Pixels" are electronic files used to collect information about how you navigate on the website.

-When we use "Personal Information" in this Privacy Policy, we mean both device information and order information.
+With "personal data" in this privacy policy, we refer to both device information and order information.

 HOW DO WE USE YOUR PERSONAL DATA?

-We typically use the Order Information we collect to fulfill orders we receive through the Site (including, but not limited to, processing your payment information, arranging for shipment, and sending you invoices and/or order confirmations).
+We typically use the order information we collect to fulfill orders placed through the website (including processing your payment information, arranging for shipping, and providing you with invoices and/or order confirmations).

-- screening our orders for potential risk or fraud and
+- Examining our orders for potential risks or fraud and

-- provide you with information or advertising related to our products or services, provided this is consistent with your privacy preferences.
+- Providing information or advertising related to our products or services to you, as long as this is in line with your privacy settings.

-We use the device information we collect to check for potential risks and fraud (in particular your IP address) and generally to improve and optimize our website (e.g. by analyzing how our customers navigate and interact with the website and to measure success our marketing and advertising campaigns).
+We use the device information we collect to check for potential risks and fraud (especially your IP address) and generally to improve and optimize our website (e.g. through analyses of our customers' navigation behavior and their interaction with the website, as well as to assess the success of our marketing and advertising campaigns).

 - FACEBOOK – https://www.facebook.com/settings/?tab=ads